Sicilian Christmas Pizza (Sfincione)

 - Combine bread crumbs and Pecorino Romano cheese in a bowl; toss together with a fork.
 Add the reserved anchovy oil and 2 tablespoons olive oil.
 Mix until bread crumbs are well moistened.

-- Generously coat a rimmed sheet pan with up to 3 tablespoons olive oil.
+- Generously coat a rimmed 13x18-inch sheet pan with up to 3 tablespoons olive oil.
 Oil your hands and turn dough out onto pan.
 Pull, stretch, and press it to the sides of the pan, pausing to let dough rest whenever it shrinks back too quickly.

 - Spoon sauce over the dough and spread up to about 1/2 inch from the edges.
 Add mozzarella and provolone cheeses.
 Sprinkle bread crumb mixture evenly on top; do not press down.
 Drizzle remaining olive oil on top.